hpi-swa/Squot/src/Squot.package/SquotContainerConflict.class/README.md

-A conflict of containment: at least one of the three editions does not contain the artifact.
+A conflict where the object was removed in one edition and modified in others.

 Instance Variables
 	base:		<SquotArtifact>